 In the fall of 2015, my husband and I spent a lovely vacation in the Provençal countryside with our friend Stéphane Gabart.
 If you’re not familiar with him, you should be.
-He writes the inspirational blog “My French Heaven,” and he’s also a professional culinary guide, chef and photographer.
+He’s a professional culinary guide, chef and photographer.
 View his inspiring work at his website Stéphane Gabart.

-But this trip was different in that we traveled from Bordeaux through Provence, ending up at le Côte d’Azur at the end.
+This trip was different in that we traveled from Bordeaux through Provence, ending up at le Côte d’Azur.
 So for two full weeks, we really saw Provence, thanks to the itinerary Stéphane customized for us.
 I wasn’t familiar with many of the villages, like Boulbon, Gordes, Grasse, and Tourrettes.
 All were awe-inspiring.

 Near Aix en Provence, we visited a working olive farm, Bastide du Laval, had a tasting, and walked the trails amongst the olive groves.